 Anyone who would like to be in the audience is welcome.
 Joining instructions will be emailed to performers and those on the Cambridge Folk Club mailing list.
 If you would like to be in the Zoom audience and are not on our mailing list, please email email@example.com

 The Virtual Open Stage will also be streamed live on the Cambridge Folk Club Facebook page from 8pm as an alternative to Zoom.

-At present, we are anticipating that our concerts at the Golden Hind will be closed until September.
 We are hoping to re-book the artists who were scheduled to appear at the Club at a later date.

 Some of the artists who were going to perform at the Golden Hind are now appearing on our Virtual Concerts.

 In these difficult times, we at Cambridge Folk Club are asking you to support the musicians who won’t be able to play for us while the Club is closed, by buying their CDs and other merchandise.
 This would go some way towards replacing their lost income, and would also show that we’re thinking of them.

 Stay safe and healthy, and enjoy listening to the music we all love so much.

 With best wishes from all of us at Cambridge Folk Club.